 In Lawrence Block's Bernie Rhodenbarr series, Bernie, a burglar and conman, fears guns, as he tends to picture them being used on him.

 White Collar: Neal Caffrey is usually able to talk his way out of a situation and never has to use one.
 He does prove in one episode that not liking guns doesn't mean he can't be a very good shot with one, though.

-Eliot from Leverage doesn't like guns, but explains it's only because they're too imprecise (this from the guy who could probably kill you in various unpleasant ways with a toothpick or something).
+Eliot doesn't like guns, but explains it's only because they're too imprecise (this from the guy who could probably kill you in various unpleasant ways with a toothpick or something).
 His reasons vary from episode to episode, but the real reason he doesn't like them is that they take him back to a part of him he doesn't like.
 However in The Big Bang Job he does state that not liking guns doesn't mean he can't use them.
 He is even able to put most action movie heroes to shame with his over the top shootout.

 The rest of the team is a more straight example, besides the pilot, none of them wield guns for the entirety of the series.
 However in the pilot, both Parker and Hardison bring guns to the meeting when they had been cheated and in their flashback Sophie and Nate shot each other.

 In one season finale, a really ticked off Nate buys and practices using a gun, intending to shoot the man who killed his father.
 Everyone else on the team tries to persuade him not to.